electric-eloquence/fepper-base/README.md

 ## Fepper

-# A frontend prototyper for the rapid prototyping of websites
+# A frontend prototyper tool for the rapid prototyping of web sites

 ### This is a Base checkout of Fepper.
 It does not have unnecesary frontend assets, styles, or a Pattern Lab demo.